siyue-zhang/google-data-analytics-cert/README.md

 The range of possible values that the population’s result would be at the confidence level of the study.
 This range is the sample result +/- the margin of error.

+## Data mapping

+The process of matching fields from one data source to another. e.g. China <--> CN